Sigmmma/c20/src/content/h1/engine/map/readme.md

 Maps with the extension `.yelo` can only be played using the [OpenSauce](~) mod for Custom Edition, since they can contain [non-standard tag groups](~opensauce#new-tag-groups) and rely on extended game features offered by OS.
 These maps are created using OS_Tool.
 [Refinery](~) supports extracting OpenSauce tags from these maps.

 # Protected maps
-A _protected map_ is a map which has been intentionally corrupted in a way which still allows it to be loaded and played in-game, but hinders attempts to extract tags or edit it with [legacy tools](~obsolete) by removing or scrambling data like [tag paths](#resource-header-tag-path-pointer).
-It is now a discouraged practice.

-Map protection was unfortunately common in the H1CE modding scene in the 2000s as a way to prevent others from using ones custom tags, and it has overall negatively impacted the community because the resulting maps are crash-prone, cannot be easily be ported to newer engines like H1A, and new modders cannot extract their tags cleanly for study.
+A _protected map_ is a map which has been intentionally corrupted by [legacy tools](~obsolete) in a way which still allows it to be loaded and played in-game, but hinders attempts to extract tags or edit it directly by removing or scrambling data like [tag paths](#resource-header-tag-path-pointer).
+Map protection was often used during the 2000s era of Custom Edition modding by some modders and groups to prevent others from using their content, with approximately 1/3 of legacy maps being protected in some way.
+This practice has in the long run negatively impacted the community because the resulting maps are crash-prone, cannot be easily be ported to newer engines like H1A, and beginners cannot extract their tags cleanly for study.
 H1A even explicitly checks for and refuses to load protected maps.

-[Refinery](~) can "deprotect" maps for tag extraction but the results may require cleanup.
+Both [Refinery](~) and [Deathstar](~) can "deprotect" maps in preparation for tag extraction but the results will likely still require cleanup, such as giving tags meaningful names and organization.
+It's recommended to use the [invader](~) toolset to work with tags extracted from protected maps because they may include corrupted data that invader can bludgeon and detect on rebuild into a new map.

 # Map file size limit
 The maximum allowable file sizes for playable maps varies by version.
 Halo will reject maps if their [header has a file size](#map-header-file-size) that exceeds this limit.